Want to know what is the importance of branding for businesses? The snippet below will show you the importance of branding at its best!

 If you have many different kinds of customers, concentrate on the one that pays you the most!
 For example, if you’re a florist, your biggest sales might be to brides.
 Yes, you have other customers, but your bride is your biggest spender.

-In order to know your target audience, you need to create a detailed description profile of that persona.
+In order to better understand your target audience, you need to create a detailed description profile of one of your typical customers.
 This profile can be based on one of your real-life customers, or it can be made-up.

 - Job Description